IRS Tax Debt Relief Questions Frequently Asked

-If a lien is attached to your property, you cannot sell that property without a clear title and tax debt relief.
+If a lien is attached to your property, you cannot sell that property without a clear title.

 Another frequently asked questions is about filing past tax returns.

-Filing your return is the first step in the IRS tax relief settlement process.
+Filing your return is the first step in the IRS tax debt relief settlement process.

-Taxpayers must be in compliance in order to negotiate IRS tax debt forgiveness which means that all past due tax returns are filed and all estimated tax payments are made.
+Taxpayers must be in compliance in order to negotiate IRS tax debt relief.

-Tax debt relief can begin after your past due tax returns are processed and then I will evaluate the possible solutions so you can make a fresh start!
+After your past due tax returns are processed, I will evaluate the possible solutions so you can make a fresh start!

 Because the IRS flags items that look suspicious, you may want to consider attaching an explanation if you think a deduction or credit you are claiming looks too large.

 You do not have to be liable for those taxes.
 The IRS offers Innocent Spouse relief to protect you.